JStockDev/java_raycaster/README.md

 Module Code: CS1OP
 Assignment Report Title: Project
 Student Number: 33015092
-Actual Hrs:
+Actual Hrs: 15hrs
-Which artificial intelligence techniques are used in your project?:
+Which artificial intelligence techniques are used in your project?: ChatGPT

 ## Introduction